1210 Actions Subsequent to Examiner’s Answer but Before Board’s Decision [R-11.2013]

-- (b) If, after receipt and review of the proceeding, the Board determines that the file is not complete or is not in compliance with the requirements of this subpart, the Board may relinquish jurisdiction to the examiner or take other appropriate action to permit completion of the file.
+- (e) Administrative remands ordered by the Board.
+If, after receipt and review of the proceeding, the Board determines that the file is not complete or is not in compliance with the requirements of this subpart, the Board may relinquish jurisdiction to the examiner or take other appropriate action to permit completion of the file.

-The application file and jurisdiction of the application are normally transferred from the Technology Centers to the Board at one of the following times:
+Jurisdiction over the application passes from the Technology Centers to the Board at the time specified in 37 CFR 41.35(b).

-Any amendment ** or other paper relating to the appeal filed thereafter but prior to the decision of the Board, may be considered by the examiner only in the event the case is remanded by the Board for that purpose.
+Any amendment or other paper relating to the appeal filed thereafter, but prior to the decision of the Board, may be considered by the examiner only in the event the case is remanded for that purpose.

-To avoid the rendering of decisions by the Board in applications which > appellants < have ** > decided to abandon or to refile < as continuations, appellants should promptly inform the * > Chief Clerk < of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
+To avoid the rendering of decisions by the Board in applications which appellants have decided to abandon or to refile as continuations, appellants should promptly inform the Clerk of the Board in writing as soon as they have positively decided to refile or to abandon an application containing an appeal awaiting a decision.
 Failure to exercise appropriate diligence in this matter may result in the Board’s refusing an otherwise proper request to vacate its decision.